Mrud11/Hotel-Voicebot-Reservation-system/README.md

-# Hotel-Voicebot-Reservation-system
-Smart Voicebot Hotel Reservation System is an AI-powered hotel booking web app
+# Smart Voicebot Hotel Reservation System

 ## Overview
 Smart Voicebot Hotel Reservation System is an AI-powered hotel booking web app for India that enables you to **search and book hotels conversationally using voice or text**.
 The app combines Streamlit for a slick UI, OpenAI Whisper for speech-to-text, gTTS for text-to-speech, Perplexity's Sonar model for conversational AI, and SerpApi for reliable hotel data and price comparisons.